open-austin/austin-park-equity/README.md

 # Austin_Parks_Acreage

-This is a civic app that aims to help visualize how Austin's park resources are distributed throughout the city.
+This is a civic app that aims to help visualize how Austin's park resources are distributed throughout the City of Austin.

-Methodology:
+### Methodology:

 - **Recieve raw data** via Councilman Casar's Directory of Policy.
 - **Refine data** by adding Lat & Long from "PARK ADDRESS SERVICE" row using [Geo](https://github.com/mapbox/geo-googledocs/) for Google Spreadsheets.